Best Christmas Books for Adults (2026) - Festive Fiction & Nonfiction

 But an earthquake revealed a buried crypt, and Kate realized that a century-old evil force would be released.

-It is worth mentioning that the author Christine Finn is on the list ranking New York Times bestselling authors, she wrote the novel "The Black Prince" which earned nine Supernatural Excellence Awards in Romantic Literature in 1999 (Paranormal Excellence Awards).
+It is worth mentioning that the author, Christine Finn, is on the list of New York Times bestselling authors.
+She wrote the novel "The Black Prince," which earned nine Supernatural Excellence Awards in Romantic Literature in 1999 (Paranormal Excellence Awards).

 Christine Fein also appeared in many writers’ conferences and signings, including the Romantic Times Convention, Reading Cruise at Sea, Celebrating Romance Conference, Emerald City Conference, and many Romantic Writers’ American Conferences.